* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 10 | K2 – Funeral Songs

-Noise is an absurdly mistreated medium, & it’s tempting to hold one’s hands up in despair at the glut of instantly forgettable detritus released in its name.
-What makes Kimihide Kusafuka’s music so compelling is its interplay with—&, when appropriate, disregard for—notions of control, order & coherence.
+Noise is an absurdly mistreated medium, and it’s tempting to hold one’s hands up in despair at the glut of instantly forgettable detritus released in its name.
+What makes Kimihide Kusafuka’s music so compelling is its interplay with—and, when appropriate, disregard for—notions of control, order and coherence.
 For an aesthetic so irrevocably at the cusp of all-out anarchy, there’s a considerable amount of narrative intelligibility in Funeral Songs, enabling one to make subjective but nonetheless meaningful sense of what is by anyone’s account one hell of a sonic ride.
-The best noise album of 2012, & by a long margin.
+The best noise album of 2012, and by a long margin.

 9 | Aaron Cassidy – The Crutch of Memory

 Reviewed in-depth back in May, this survey of Cassidy’s works for one or two players provides a real insight into the experimental processes that have concerned him over the last decade.
-But above all, the album affords the opportunity to grapple headlong with the humanity & raw emotion at the heart of what is undeniably provocative & extremely challenging material.
+But above all, the album affords the opportunity to grapple headlong with the humanity and raw emotion at the heart of what is undeniably provocative and extremely challenging material.